Foster care program becomes gateway to adoption for children with special needs

 Some families make it clear from the start that their attraction to TFC stems from a desire to adopt.
 Eager to start a family but unable to have children of their own, Linda and Bryon McCauley investigated overseas and private adoptions, but found waiting lists long and costs high.
 "Those options just aren’t realistic for working people, and we’d been trying to have kids for nine years," says Linda.
 "I discovered the Kennedy Krieger web site, and thought that it must be harder to find good homes for children with special needs."

-The McCauleys are now the foster parents of 2 1/2 year-old Edgar, who relies on a feeding tube, and 15-year-old Anna, who is blind and has cerebral palsy and intellectual disabilities.
+The McCauleys are now the foster parents of 2 1/2 year-old Edgar, who relies on a feeding tube, and 15-year-old Anna, who is blind and has cerebral palsy and mental retardation.
 Anna is staying with the McCauleys only for a few months until her grandmother can begin caring for her again, but the McCauleys are in the process of adopting Edgar.

 For other families, adoption becomes an unexpected choice when a bond with a foster child grows too strong to break.
 Home care nurse Lorna Ajala had been deeply moved by a foster family for whom she worked.
 With her nursing experience, she believed she would make an ideal foster parent for a child with special needs.
 A friend referred her to Kennedy Krieger’s program, which matched her with then 4-year-old William, who has cerebral palsy, learning disabilities and a chronic medical condition.
 Before long, she says, "William became a part of my family, and I officially adopted him in 2000."